 what you could ever expect.”

-In his early days in black and white, he got a lot of advice from a
+In his early days in stripes, he got a lot of advice from a veteran in

 a big influence early on to get me going.”

 Kowalski initially started officiating out of the south-east zone in